jchelly/VirgoDC/README.md

 suitable type and dimensions already exists.

 Multidimensional arrays are assumed to be distributed between MPI ranks along the first axis.
 Writes are chunked if necessary to avoid problems with the underlying MPI library failing to handle writes of >2GB.

+Returns the new (or modified) h5py.Dataset object.

 #### Multi-file Parallel I/O